sslash/Book-notes-/README.md

 # Book notes 📖
 These are my personal notes.
 Sorry, they are huge mess at the moment.
 A mix of Norwegian and English combined with noisy rambling.
 TODO: clean this up.

+### Everybody lies
+People rarely fill out surveys honestly, which skews our understanding of the world.
+But with the rise of big data – that is, the collection of incredibly large amounts of data from, for example, Google searches – we are able to spot patterns in human behavior and identify preferences that we never knew about before.

+Actionable advice: Don’t fret if you have kinky sexual fantasies.
+You’re not alone!
+Although you probably won’t get everyone to admit to their fetishes, this may be just because some individuals worry they’ll be socially excluded.
+So, if you dare, speak up about your true preferences!
+You’re likely to get some weird looks, but as big data reveals, there’s almost certainly someone out there like you.
+Instead of hiding it, you can make all the kinky and strange stuff you normally type into Google a topic of conversation.
+Maybe then you can start normalizing some of the unspoken aspects of human behavior.

+### Creativity Inc
+change, and the the uncertainty and instability that accompanypany it, is as inevitable as it is necessary for create environments.
+A company culture can only be truly creative when focus is played on forging a functioning team, building trust and fostering an imaginative environment.

+Don’t make your plans too rigid.

+If your plan is set in stone, then you won’t have any wiggle room to adjust in case things don’t go as predicted.

+Vary your work station.

+its easy to become uninterested and bored if your workspace is dull and uninviting, so avoid this by personalising it.
+### Originals
+Unleash your creative potential by developing lots of ideas and sharing your best ones with others.
+To further boost your creativity, surround yourself with disruptive thinkers and make them feel comfortable about sharing their opinions.
+Learn to make your original idea seem familiar, accessible and appealing to get the support you need, and you’ll be ready to turn your unique plans into real-world solutions.

+### Influence
+In many situations, we humans like to avoid thinking about how we should react by using predictable shortcuts to guide our decisions.
+Compliance professionals like advertisers, con artists and salespeople take advantage of these preprogrammed human reactions to elicit the response that’s in their best interests, not ours.
+Specifically, they leverage the principles of reciprocation, scarcity, consistency, social proof, liking and authority.
+Since we cannot stop using these shortcuts that mostly serve us well, we must instead learn to defend ourselves against the manipulators who abuse them.

+### The Telemores effect
+A singular cellular structure has profound effects on aging.
+It’s called a telomere and the shorter it gets, the older we feel.
+By attending to the health of our telomeres through changes in diet and lifestyle, it’s possible to look and feel both younger and healthier.

+actionable advice: set an aging goal and pick an aging role model.
+Take a moment to imagine a future in which you enjoy telomeres that enable you to live a longer and healthier life as you cross into your 60s and 70s.
+Then, plan how you’ll spend your days at this ripe age.
+Consider what exercise you’ll do, what social activities you’ll partake in, where you’ll travel and what books you’ll read.
+Take a moment to imagine a future in which you enjoy telomeres that enable you to live a longer and healthier life as you cross into your 60s and 70s.
+Then, plan how you’ll spend your days at this ripe age.
+Consider what exercise you’ll do, what social activities you’ll partake in, where you’ll travel and what books you’ll read.
+Finally, find an older role model who fits the image of vitality you want to attain at their age.
+It might be Judi Dench, Supreme Court Justice Anthony Kennedy, or even your own grandfather.
+### Pre-suasion
+Pre-suasion is the art of priming someone to do something by executing certain directive actions, or uttering certain directive sentences, before,  the actual moment when that person has to make a decision.
+This is pre-suasion: setting the stage and putting the pieces into place, thus getting people to say, or do, what you want.
+Actionable advice: Invite consumers to give advice instead of an opinion.
+Many companies try to bond with their customers by asking for their opinion.
+But this is an introspective act, one that ultimately directs their attention toward their own needs.

+### The 4-hour workweek
+Instead of living the nine-to-five life of a desk slave, join the New Rich, create an automated income and enjoy a full life here and now. actionable advice: Stop checking your emails in the morning and get your important tasks done by lunch.
+If you’re like most people, you probably check your emails first thing in the morning.
+This is a mistake, because your mornings should be dedicated to the highest-priority tasks you have for the day, and checking your inbox will only slow you down.
+Ideally, you’ll have all your crucial tasks done by lunch, and the rest of the day will be just gravy.
+Finding out where you really want to be in life requires patience, hard work and planning, but anyone can do it with the right dedication.
+Filled with many personal anecdotes from a 12-year span of job-hopping,

+### Be more pirate
+There are a great many lessons we can learn from the Golden Age pirates who stood up to the exploitative, war-mongering establishment at the turn of the eighteenth century.
+In fact, so many of their methods and principles were ahead of their time that they’re still relevant today.
+By taking their lead, you can become a powerful agent of change and social justice.
+It all starts by finding your cause, rewriting the broken rules, empowering your crew and taking your message straight into the lion’s den.

+Actionable advice:
+Ask yourself the right questions.
+Each step of the way to adopting the pirate mind-set, there are questions you can ask yourself.
+For example, when finding your cause, ask, “If I could break any rule, what would it be, and how would I rewrite it?”
+And, “Who out there would I most like to take down?”
+While bringing together your crew, plotting your mutiny and writing your pirate code, ask, “What, values or ideals am I willing to put my neck on the line for?
+What principles do I care about so much that I’d actually fight for them?”

 ## Contagious
 Give users a free copy to give away.
 Likely they will give it to a friend that needs the product.
 Studie viste at å dele meninger om seg selv trigget samme hjerne krets som rewarder som mat og penger